 There is also a significant privacy problem in the way HR 2281 treats the problem of investigating infringement.
-The industry agreement to resolve the problem of OSP liability has, unfortunately, created new privacy risks for users.
+The industry agreement to resolve the problem of OSD in the contract of the problem of OSD in the contract of the contract of

 OSP liability has, unfortunately, created new privacy risks for users.

 The provision on "Identification of Direct Infringer" (Proposed Section 512(g) would grant broad new rights to obtain access to information about the activities of Internet users prior to any showing of actual infringement.
-While this provision may shield the OSPs from liability, it opens the door to new actions against users whether or not they are in fact engaging in infringing uses of copyrighted works.
+While this provision may shield the OSPs from liability, it opens the door to new actions against users whether or not they are in fact engaging in infringing uses of convrighted works.